-Postpartum Mood Episodes in Women with Mood Disorders
+Postpartum Mood Episodes in Women with and without Mood Disorders

 Principal Investigator: Jennifer Payne, M.D.